This manual set is organized into several parts:

 In addition to this manual set, there are other resources to help you with Postgres installation and use:

-Frequently Asked Questions (FAQ) lists document both general issues and some platform-specific issues.
+The Frequently Asked Questions (FAQ) documents address both general issues and some platform-specific issues.

 README files are available for some contributed packages.

-PostgreSQL is an open source effort.
+Postgres is an open source product.
 As such, it depends on the user community for ongoing support.
-As you begin to use PostgreSQL, you will rely on others for help, either through the documentation or through the mailing lists.
+As you begin to use Postgres, you will rely on others for help, either through the documentation or through the mailing lists.
 Consider contributing your knowledge back.
 If you learn something which is not in the documentation, write it up and contribute it.
 If you add features to the code, contribute it.